Deflagration to detonation transition: Applications

-The phenomenon is exploited in pulse detonation engines, because a detonation produces a more efficient combustion of the reactants than a deflagration does, i.e. giving a higher yields.
-Such engines typically employ a Shchelkin spiral in the combustion chamber to facilitate the deflagration to detonation transition.
+The phenomenon is exploited in pulse detonation engines (PDEs), as detonation produces a more efficient combustion of the reactants than deflagration, resulting in higher thermodynamic efficiency and greater thrust output.
+Such engines typically employ a Shchelkin spiral in the combustion chamber to enhanced turbulence and facilitate the deflagration to detonation transition.

-The mechanism has also found military use in thermobaric weapons.
+The mechanism has also found military use in thermobaric weapons, where rapid combustion and pressure buildup can lead to enhance blast effects compared to conventional explosives.